Application.GetOption method (Access)

 Application.SetOption "Default Field Type", 5

-Other options are set by clicking on an option button in an option group in the Access Options dialog box.
+Other options are set by choosing an option button in an option group in the Access Options dialog box.
 In Visual Basic, these options are also set by specifying a particular option's position within the option group.
 The first option in the group is numbered zero, the second, 1, and so on.
-For example, if the Selection Behavior option on the Object Designers tab is set to Partially Enclosed, the GetOption method returns zero, as in the following example:
+For example, if the Selection Behavior option on the Object Designers tab is set to Partially Enclosed, the GetOption method returns zero, as in the following example.

 Debug.Print Application.GetOption("Selection Behavior")